matteo9905/tutorial/README.md

 * Install PX4-Autopilot firmware
 + Setup XRCE-DDS Agent & Client

-In order to install ROS2 foxy we need to follow the following instructions:
 ### INSTALL ROS2 FOXY
   You can find all the above instruction at this URL https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html
   ```